davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 This is **NOT** the same as Read Replicas, it is for Disaster Recovery.

-- Replication is synchronous, so writes only complete when written to all replicas.
+- Replication is **synchronous**, so writes only complete when written to all replicas.
 - Application communicates to RDS with a single DNS name
 - If the RDS fails, there is automatic failover to the replica, you don't need to do anything during the failure.
 - Optional: read replicas can also be setup to be mutli-AZ.